Lazarus and the Rich Man Parable Life Lessons

 5. There’s No Crossing the Great Spiritual Divide

-There are some people who think hell is a myth.
-I think that’s wishful thinking because the Bible refers to it on many occasions.
+There are some people who think hell is a myth even though the Bible refers to it on many occasions.
 The Parable of the Rich Man and Lazarus is just one example.
 This parable enforces that once our fate is sealed by our heart and actions, we are either sent to the most beautiful and loving place we could ever imagine or a world of eternal torture.
 There’s no in-between and no path connects the two.
 This indicates that once our fate is sealed, there’s no changing it.
 The best news about this is that when we set our minds and hearts on living for Christ, we can expect an amazing afterlife with our indescribable Creator.

 Embark on a journey of spiritual growth and self-reflection through the timeless teachings found within the forty parables of Jesus Christ.
 Grab your ebook, softcover, or LARGE PRINT.
 Read FREE with Kindle Unlimited!
 Learn more on Amazon (affiliate link).
 Read a Sample!